What Is Stash?

-Stash Invest will also want to know how old you are, how much money you make and how long you want to invest.
-These questions are common with robo-advisors and financial advisors, too.
+STASH will also want to know how old you are, how much money you make and how long you want to invest.
+These questions are common with robo-advisors and other financial apps, too.

-Once you answer those questions, Stash will let you choose between more than 30 ETFs, which is a collection of different types of investments (stocks, bonds, currency, etc.) that are often the investment of choice for robo-advisors and DIY investment apps like Stash.
+Once you answer those questions, STASH will let you choose between more than 200 ETF’s and stocks, which is a collection of different types of investments (stocks, bonds, currency, etc.) that are often the investment of choice for investment apps like STASH.